 Groups consist of men and women, ages ranging from 35 to 85, with various communication disorder diagnoses.

-The CHAT group meets Mondays and Fridays during the semester.
+At this time, the CHAT group meets on Mondays and Wednesdays during the semester.